 Solving a problem through compression is not an entirely new idea.
 There is a known technique in parallel computing, referred to as odd-even reduction.
-Ladner and Fischer [?] used this technique in an elegant parallel scan algorithm.
+Ladner and Fischer [10] used this technique in an elegant parallel scan algorithm.
+It should be observed that the compression ratio (Sec.
+2) used in odd-even reduction is exactly two while that used in CC paradigm is linear to the size of the problem and not bounded by any constant.

 With odd-even reduction, a problem is recursively reduced in size by a factor of two.
 As a result, the number of steps required is logarithmic to the size of the problem during both the reduction and expansion phase.
 In contrast, the CC paradigm has unbounded compression ratio, and takes one step during both the compression and expansion.
 Another obvious difference is that an algorithm based on odd-even reduction is totally a different algorithm from its sequential counterpart, while a CC algorithm employs the sequential counterpart as the core of its computation.

-Nested data parallelism has been shown to be an expressive and effective approach to multicore programming [??], which can be traced back to the earlier work on the language NESL and nested scan [? ?].
+Nested data parallelism has been shown to be an expressive and effective approach to multicore programming [7, 15], which can be traced back to the earlier work on the language NESL and nested scan [3, 4].
 From data structure point of view, both Data Parallel Haskell and compress-and-conquer introduced new kinds of arrays operations.
 The two approaches however have salient differences in nature.
 First of all, the division of arrays in the former are non-polymorphic in that the result depends on the values of the array entries through the use of array comprehension (e.g. the division used in quick-sort), while in the latter, polymorphic structural operations are of fundamentally importance to the paradigm (non-polymorphic operations can be implemented with polymorphic operations).
 Secondly, in spite of a large number of primitives built into the parallel arrays of the former, data communication is completely hidden, and programmers have to trust the compiler in doing a good job at balancing tasks.
 In contrast, communication in the latter is first-class citizen.
-Thirdly, monadic composition (in its comprehension form) is the main theme in the former, while higher order functional forms are the center pieces of the latter.
+Thirdly, monadic composition (in its comprehension form) is the main theme in the former.
+In contrast, higher order functional forms are the center pieces of the later.